-Let’s just get this out of the way: a lot of the books I’m reading/are on my TBR read list are young adult fiction.
-While I am an aspiring #bossbabe and in my mid-twenties, I do love to escape to the land of YA fiction.
+Let’s just get this out of the way: a lot of the books I’m reading/are on my winter reading list are YA fiction.
+While I am an aspiring #bossbabe and in my mid-twenties, I do love a good escape to the land of young-adult fiction.

 Being charismatic is the holy grail of personality skills.
 But charisma is also one of the most challenging traits to develop and hone.

 Unlike other books on charisma, BOLD doesn’t tell you who to be.
 It tells you what to do and shows you how to do it.

 I’m going to be heading to a few conferences this year and I’ve been working on my confidence in order to make a lasting impression.
 This book is short, sweet, and comprised of quick lessons designed to help you step outside your comfort zone.
 Perfect for a little pep-talk or quick reminders.

 Crazy Rich Asians is the outrageously funny debut novel about three super-rich, pedigreed Chinese families and the gossip, backbiting, and scheming that occurs when the heir to one of the most massive fortunes in Asia brings home his ABC (American-born Chinese) girlfriend to the wedding of the season.

 This book was HIGHLY recommended by my best friend AND it’s currently in production to become a major motion picture.
 I started reading this book on the plane and so far it’s been checking off the “hilarious tale” and “culturally insightful” boxes of my book-interest checklist!

 The Program by Suzanne Young